 Other Dental Considerations During Pregnancy:

-If you are pregnant, it is important to let your dentist know so they can provide you with the best care for you and your developing baby.
+It’s crucial to let your dentist know if you’re expecting so they can give you the best care possible for both you and your growing child.